Consensys/mythx-docs/docs/index.md

 After you get your Mythril API key, you can use it to:

-* Submit evm bytecode for analysis and
+* Submit EVM bytecode for analysis, and
 * Review the results of previous submissions

+Without an API key you can query the latest
+API version, or retrieve the Mythril-API specification.

 We will use [curl](https://curl.haxx.se/) commands here, but there will be language binding for various programming languages.